hmxmilohax/rb3-pc/_english/installation.md

 layout: post
 ---

-Before starting the installation process, **make sure your drivers and operating system are up to date**.
+Before you begin, **make sure your drivers and operating system are up to date**.

 ## Downloads